MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/company-data-conversion.md

     Dynamics GP Utilities upgrades your company databases.
 This process may take several minutes to complete.
 The Server Installation Progress window describes the process as it progresses.

 8. After the upgrade process is finished and is successful, the Additional Tasks window will open, where you can upgrade your forms and reports dictionaries, start Dynamics GP, or exit the installation.
-To upgrade your forms and reports dictionaries, see [Upgrading modified forms and reports](#upgrading-modified-forms-and-reports) on page 43 for more information.
+To upgrade your forms and reports dictionaries, see [Upgrading modified forms and reports](#upgrading-modified-forms-and-reports) for more information.
 See the following sections for more detailed information about each task.

 ![screen with list of tasks that open setup wizards.](media/gp-utilities-15.png "Task selector")

 If the upgrade process wasn’t successful, the Update Company Tables window opens.
-See [Understanding upgrade warnings](#understanding-upgrade-warnings) on page 44 for more information.
+See [Understanding upgrade warnings](#understanding-upgrade-warnings) for more information.

 ## Additional upgrade tasks

 You’ll use the following selections from the Additional Tasks window to upgrade your Dynamics GP files.

 - Re-add or Add sample company data

 - • Update modified forms and reports

-For more information about upgrading forms and reports, see [Upgrading modified forms and reports](#upgrading-modified-forms-and-reports) on page 43.
+For more information about upgrading forms and reports, see [Upgrading modified forms and reports](#upgrading-modified-forms-and-reports).

 Start Dynamics GP Utilities if you haven’t already and follow the instructions in the Dynamics GP Utilities windows until you open the Additional Tasks window.
 The following procedures assume that the Additional Tasks window is open.

 ## Re-adding sample company data

 If you’ve upgraded the sample company from a previous release, you can add the sample data again.
-If you’ve used the sample data in a previous release, you may want to re-add the data to practice procedures in Dynamics GP 2018.
+If you’ve used the sample data in a previous release, you may want to re-add the data to practice procedures in Dynamics GP.
 If a Dynamics GP feature is installed, the sample data for that feature will be included when adding or re-adding sample data.
 The process of reinstalling sample company data may take some time.

 If you are adding sample data again and haven’t previously deployed business components for the sample company, you can deploy business intelligence components, such as SQL Server Reporting Services reports.